george-hawkins/blender-donut-notebook/LEVEL-2.md

 ### Adding balls as an additional sprinkle type

-As noted before the 3D cursor determines where new objects are added, so press `shift-RMB` and move it out to the left of the sprinkles (you can return it, later, to its default location with `shift-C`).
+As noted before the 3D cursor determines where new objects are added, so press `shift-RMB` and move it out to the left of the sprinkles (you can return it, later, to its default location, with `shift-C`).

-Then `shift-A` and add a new _UV Sphere_ (under _Mesh_) - it'll start as absolutely massive relative to the existing sprinkles, so in the _Add UV Sphere_ dialog change _Segments_ to 16, _Rings_ to 8 and _Radius_ to 4mm.
+Then `shift-A` and add a new _UV Sphere_ (under _Mesh_) - it'll start as absolutely massive relative to the existing sprinkles, so in the _Add UV Sphere_ operator panel change _Segments_ to 16, _Rings_ to 8 and _Radius_ to 4mm.

 Select it, right-click and select _Shade Smooth_, then `g` and move it to where you want it relative to the other sprinkles.